 - Small Business Tax Credit for Paid Sick Leave.
 If you are a small business owner and paid sick leave wages to your employees you may be eligible for a refundable tax credit equal to 100 percent of qualified sick leave paid.

 - Small Business Tax Credit for Paid Family Leave.
 If you are a small business owner and paid qualified family leave wages to employees, you may be eligible for a refundable tax credit equal to 100 percent of qualified family leave wages paid.

-The IRS is expected to issue additional guidance on the COVID-19 tax relief.
-Check back here for the most up to date news and information.
+Be sure to continue to check back here for the most up to date news and information.